DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-29-user-research-round-1-findings.md

 ### Insight 1

-Most participants were optimistic about the service's potential (it could help with a current pain point).
+Most participants were optimistic about the service’s potential (it could help with a current pain point).
 Still, its value relies heavily on other factors, such as ITT providers not requesting the same information separately and the new mentor training requirements not being the barrier some participants expect them to be.

 #### Supporting detail and evidence